We Were Built for Belonging

 God’s design for marriage is so special that the Bible says it reflects the covenant love and promise that Christ has given the church.
 Your marriage matters.

 If you would like more information about publicly proclaiming your faith through baptism, or becoming a member of The Chapel, follow this link.

 Whether you’ve grown up in the church or this will be your first Sunday, everyone has questions.
 The Discipleship Pathway is a collection of classes that help answer the hard questions about following Jesus Christ.

 Small groups are the method by which we as a church pursue a life centered around growing in these four areas: believing in Jesus, belonging to His family, becoming His disciple, and building His kingdom.
 Our groups are full of imperfect people, and we aim to grow together in how we might serve and love each other.
 That’s the model of what Christ has already perfectly done for us.

-Some of our small groups meet in our church building on Sunday mornings; others meet in local homes in Green and surrounding communities, on various days & times throughout the week.
-Some groups exist to serve a specific age, gender, or life stage (i.e., Empty Nesters, Young Familes, etc.); while some are open to everyone.
+We currently have 37 small groups meeting in Green and surrounding communities, with nearly 900 adults participating on a regular basis.
+Some of our groups meet in our church building on Sunday mornings; others meet in local homes during the week.
+Some groups exist to serve a specific age, gender, or life stage (i.e., Empty Nesters, Young Families, etc.); while some are open to everyone.
 We'd love to help you find a small group that will be a great fit for you!

 To request more information, contact Terri Reese.